Explore Jobs

 1. How long should a motivation letter be?

-A motivation letter should be between 500 and 700 words, or about one page long.
-You should check the length requirement of where you are sending it to help determine the exact length of your letter.
+A motivation letter should be between 500 and 700 words, typically one page long.
+Check the specific length requirements for the program to which you are applying.

 2. What is the difference between a motivation letter and a cover letter?

-A cover letter will have specific examples of your skills and experience for a job while a motivation letter will focus more on your personality and motivations for applying.
-Both letters will look very similar and have the same structure.
-The content will be different depending on the kind of letter that you are going to submit.
+A cover letter typically provides specific examples of your skills and experiences for a job, while a motivation letter focuses on your motivations for applying.
+Both letters share a similar structure but differ in content based on their purpose.

 3. What is a mistake to avoid when writing a motivation letter?